SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/cybereason_malop_activity.md

 ### Setup the Syslog collector

 Check the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to install and set up the syslog collector.

+Once the setup has completed, write down the IP address and port.
+This information will be used in the next step.

 ### Setup the CybeReason CEF Forwarder